Aretha Franklin: 1960–1966: Columbia years

 After turning 18, Franklin confided to her father that she aspired to follow Sam Cooke in recording pop music, and moved to New York.
 Serving as her manager, C. L. Franklin agreed to the move and helped to produce a two-song demo that soon was brought to the attention of Columbia Records, who agreed to sign her in 1960, as a "five-percent artist".
 During this period, Franklin would be coached by choreographer Cholly Atkins to prepare for her pop performances.
-Before signing with Columbia, Sam Cooke tried to persuade Franklin's father to sign her with his label, RCA, but his request was denied since she had decided to go with Columbia.
-Record label owner Berry Gordy had also asked Franklin and her elder sister Erma to sign with his Tamla label.
-However, C.L.
-Franklin felt the label was not yet established enough, and he turned Gordy down.
-Franklin's first Columbia single, "Today I Sing the Blues", was issued in September 1960 and later reached the top 10 of the Hot Rhythm & Blues Sellers chart.
+Before signing with Columbia, Sam Cooke tried to persuade Franklin's father to sign her with his label, RCA Victor, but she had already decided to go with Columbia.
+Berry Gordy had also asked Franklin and her elder sister Erma to sign with his Tamla label, but C. L. Franklin turned Gordy down, as he felt Tamla was not yet an established label.
+Franklin's first Columbia single, "Today I Sing the Blues", was issued in September 1960 and later reached the top 10 of the Hot R&B Sides chart.